Geography of Guyana: Geographic regions

 Share of forest area in total land area, top countries (2021).
 Guyana has the second highest percentage of forest cover in the world.

 The white sand belt lies south of the coastal zone.
 This area is 150 to 250 kilometers wide and consists of low sandy hills interspersed with rocky outcroppings.
 The white sands support a dense hardwood forest.
 These sands cannot support crops, and if the trees are removed erosion is rapid and severe.
 Most of Guyana's reserves of bauxite, gold, and diamonds are found in this region.

 The largest of Guyana's three geographical regions is the interior highlands, a series of plateaus, flat-topped mountains, and savannahs that extend from the white sand belt to the country's southern borders.
 The Pacaraima Mountains dominate the western part of the interior highlands.
 In this region are found some of the oldest sedimentary rocks in the Western Hemisphere.
-Mount Roraima, on the Venezuelan border, is part of the Pakaraima range and, at 2,762 meters, is Guyana's tallest peak.
-Farther south lies the Kaieteur Plateau, a broad, rocky area about 600 meters in elevation; the 1,000-meter high Kanuku Mountains; and the low Acarai Mountains situated on the southern border with Brazil.
+Mount Roraima, on the Venezuelan border, is part of the Pakaraima range and, at 2,762 m, is Guyana's tallest peak.
+Farther south lies the Kaieteur Plateau, a broad, rocky area about 600 m in elevation; the 1,000 m high Kanuku Mountains; and the low Acarai Mountains situated on the southern border with Brazil.

 Much of the interior highlands consist of grassland.
-The largest expanse of grassland, the Rupununi Savannah, covers about 15,000 square kilometers in southern Guyana.
+The largest expanse of grassland, the Rupununi Savannah, covers about 15,000 sqkm in southern Guyana.
 This savannah also extends far into Venezuela and Brazil.
 The part in Guyana is split into northern and southern regions by the Kanuku Mountains.
 The sparse grasses of the savannah in general support only grazing, although Amerindian groups cultivate a few areas along the Rupununi River and in the foothills of the Kanuku Mountains.